Cooking with Mamma C

 • Apple-Mushroom Pork Tenderloin

-• Parmesan Chicken Drumsticks with Garlic Butter.
+• Parmesan Baked Chicken Drumsticks

 And oooh, it would be an excellent Italian side dish with Lemon Parmesan Cod with Garlic Butter.
 And you have to try it mixed with Italian peas and pancetta!